MPinkwart/MPV-files-Pinkwart-Schwarz/README.md

 -- 2) STRUCTURE OF MPV FILES --

-The files contain one MPV per line, given in galactic coordinates (longitude,lattitude) in degrees.
+The files contain one MPV per line, given in galactic coordinates "longitude/lattitude" in degrees.
 The structure is as follows:

 l=2, j=1